sgammon/hashlock/README.md

 This package is also usable as a command line tool, under the name `hashlock`.
 The CLI is distributed on
-[NPM as a JavaScript package](https://www.npmjs.com/package/hashlock), as well as here, [on GitHub](https://github.com/sgammon/verify-hashes/releases), as a [standalone executable built by Bun](https://bun.sh/docs/bundler/executables).
+[NPM as a JavaScript package](https://www.npmjs.com/package/hashlock), as well as here, [on GitHub](https://github.com/sgammon/hashlock/releases), as a [standalone executable built by Bun](https://bun.sh/docs/bundler/executables).

-> [!NOTE] The CLI does not support Windows yet.
-Once
+> [!NOTE]
-> [Bun](https://github.com/oven-sh/bun/issues/43) can ship a standalone Windows
+> The CLI does not support Windows yet.
+Once [Bun](https://github.com/oven-sh/bun/issues/43) ships
-> executable, this project will shortly follow.
+> support for standalone Windows executables, this project will follow suit.

 ### Installing the CLI